Answers to frequently asked questions around COVID-19, from travel to furlough

 Refusal due to religious belief

-Although pork gelatine is historically used in some vaccines, which could lead to refusal on the grounds of religious belief for people of Muslim, Jewish or Hindu faith, the COVID-19 vaccines being used in the UK do not use pork gelatine.
-In fact, the UK COVID-19 vaccine rollout is endorsed by the British Islamic Medical Association, Hindu Council UK, and the Board of Deputies of British Jews.
+For example, although pork gelatine is historically used in some vaccines, which could lead to refusal on the grounds of religious belief for people of Muslim, Jewish or Hindu faith, the COVID-19 vaccines being used in the UK do not use pork gelatine.
+Other objections may relate to ethanol or host cell lines used in the production of some vaccines.
+The UK COVID-19 vaccine rollout is endorsed by the British Islamic Medical Association, Hindu Council UK, and the Board of Deputies of British Jews.
 Full information on the ingredients of the Oxford-Astrazeneca, Pfizer-BioNTech, Moderna and other vaccines can be found on their websites and patient information leaflets.
 This information can be used to discuss any objections based on religious beliefs.

 Other religious groups with an objection to vaccines include religions that rely on faith healing including some Christian churches.
 Some Amish may be reluctant to vaccinate.
+Christian Scientists do not have a formal policy against vaccines but may believe that medical interventions including vaccines are unnecessary generally relying on prayer for healing.
 Employers should listen to any reasons for refusing vaccination and, where needed, consider other COVID-19 secure ways of working.

 Options if staff refuse vaccination